Information we collect

 - For the purpose of advertising – We rely on advertising revenue in part to support the website.
 We need to process your information to understand the effectiveness of the advertising we serve to you and others, and to deliver relevant personalised advertising.
 We use the information you give us and the information we collect about you to serve you with the most appropriate advertisements.
 You can manage your advertising settings for the site by clicking in the small information icon top right of any banner shown on the website.
 If you do decide to turn off personalised advertisements or advertisements tailored to you, you will still see the same number of advertisements but they may be less relevant to you.
 You may continue to see advertisements that are targeted to you based on other non-personal information, for example, the article that you are reading.
 More information about advertisments through our service partner Google can be read here.

-Note that in order to comply with GDPR legislation, users within the EEA will by default not recieve personalised advertising.
+Note that in order to comply with GDPR legislation, users within the EEA will by default not receive personalised advertising.

 Who we share your personal information with